 b.
-On the aerial selector or switch unit

-Connect emergency aerial to the emergency transmitter
+On the aerial selector or switch unit Connect emergency aerial to the emergency transmitter c.
+On the emergency transmitter Switch on the emergency transmitter (by means of instructions posted in the radiotelegraph room.

 (by means of CONTROL No 2)